Photrek/ai_assistant_for_governance/README.md

 # What is this?

-This is a Web interface build to leverge Ollama[https://ollama.com/] and it's API top interact with Models you might have loaded on your local machine or a machine you have access to.
+This is a Web interface build to leverge Ollama[https://ollama.com/] and it's API t interact with Models you might have loaded on your local machine or a machine you have access to.

 # Features